radar/ryanbigg.com/_posts/2015-06-09-mac-os-x-ruby-ruby-install-chruby-and-you.markdown

 And that's it!
 Now you've got a Ruby environment you can use to write your (first?)
 Rails application in with such minimal effort.
 A good read after this would be the <a href='http://guides.rubyonrails.org'>official guides for Ruby on Rails</a>.

 The combination of chruby and ruby-install is such a powerful tool and comes in handy for day-to-day Ruby development.
 Use it, and not the packages from apt to live a life of development luxury.

-### Postscript

-A previous version of this guide used RVM.
-RVM has overtime become bloated and unwieldy.
-There are many features of RVM that developers simply don't use, and so using a simpler solution is a better way of doing things as it will lead to less confusion.
-For instance, RVM provides gemsets which is a feature that is no longer necessary with the advent of Bundler.
-Even if you don't want to use Bundler (i.e. you're crazy) then there's smaller more specifically-targeted tools for that, such as [ohmygems](https://github.com/seattlerb/ohmygems).
-RVM's days as the leading way to install Ruby are over, and this guide has been updated to reflect that.
-There are better tools.

-I've opted for chruby+ruby-install in this guide because they've consistently worked for me and are very, very easy to install.
-I know of a great many other people who have also used, and continue to use, these tools and I've not heard of any of them complaining.
-Therefore I can only wholeheartedly recommend them to the readers of this post.